Benefits of Buying a Halo Engagement Ring You Need to Know About

 Halos can be created with other types of stones besides diamonds.
-Our Cushion Sapphire Plain Shank Engagement Ring lets you create a contrast that’s just as striking as a diamond center stone.
-Plus, the cushion cut does an amazing job at showing off the rich colors of gemstones, making it a great cut for this ring.
+Our custom gemstone rings let you create a contrast that’s just as striking as a diamond center stone.
+Plus, in this style, the cushion cut does an amazing job at showing off the rich colors of gemstones, making it a great cut for this ring.

 As you can see, there are already a million-and-one ways to personalize your halo engagement ring, but you have even more options.

 One big way?
 Choose a metal that stands out against your diamonds, like yellow or rose gold.
 Although rose gold has been popular lately, white gold and platinum are the most popular for engagement rings, so you can stand out just by choosing a different metal.

 Engraving is another legit option, too.
 At With Clarity you can also get an engraving on the inside of your ring to personalize it to your relationship and make something that’s truly your own.